Smart-Surgery-Eason/Notes/doc/dialogue-00003.md

-**Manchi:** There will a internal come near the end of September to deal with AWS S3 bucket setup.
+**Manchi:** There will a intern come near the end of September to deal with AWS S3 bucket setup.
 I will setup a template for us so don't worried.